 Plant-based Galician-style vegetable soup (Caldo Galego-inspired) // A grandchild in my kitchen

-🌱🥦🍲🇪🇸 Grandma Sita learns with Rubén how to make delicious Galician-style soup made from green leafy vegetables, beans, root vegetables, and mushrooms.
-This tasty plant-based recipe is inspired by the popular Caldo Galego, which is a classic Galician dish in northwest Spain, that can be enjoyed piping hot, simply with a hunk of delicious well-known Galician wheat bread (if u have the chance) or an artisan bread from your local bakery.
-Perfect for the coming season!
+🌱🥦🍲🇪🇸 Grandma Sita learns with Rubén how to make delicious Galician-style vegetable soup made from green leafy vegetables, beans, root vegetables, and mushrooms.
+This tasty plant-based recipe is inspired by the popular Caldo Galego, which is a classic Galician dish in northwest Spain.
+Enjoyed it piping hot, simply with a hunk of delicious well-known Galician wheat bread (if u have the chance) or an artisan bread from your local bakery.
+Perfect for the winter season!

 😋 Traditionally the leafy vegetable of choice to add to this dish is Grelos.
 The Grelos are the leafy tops of turnips and are essential to this soup.
 Historically the turnips were fed to the cattle and the Grelos were kept for the Caldo.
 But it’s really difficult to find them outside of northwest Spain, so a good substitute could be: kale, spinach, swiss chard, or any other big leafy green vegetables in sizeable quantity.

 🧓🏻💚 Grandma Sita’s tip: Grab your largest pot as this warming soup is a great dish to prep for several days in advance.
 You can also store it portioned in the freezer for whenever you need a quick but healthy meal.

 ➡️ Caldo Galego is the indisputable soup-come-stew originally from Galicia and is found all over Spain.
 The green leafy vegetables, beans, root vegetables, and meaty broth make it.
 Purists insist that the dish should never contain chorizo but there are traditional recipes that contain and omit it randomly.